Logo Design & Visual Identity for Electrical Ironmongery

 - E-commerce sales through website and eBay trading

-- Increasing brand awareness through website sales so people can identify where they’re sourcing their product from
+- Increase brand awareness through website sales so people can identify where they’re sourcing their product from

-- Target is to increase stock holding of much more of their supplier’s range
+- Target is to increase stock holdings of much more of their supplier’s range

 - Some outlets like Screwfix and Toolstation sell the same products as them and offer delivery but we can beat them on product price, delivery cost, and quality.

 - They sell a vast range of products but they specialise in a niche sector of the industry and offer 20 years of product experience through use as a consumer and retailer.

 Create a visual identity for Electrical Ironmongery that represents the company and what they do in a clear and professional way that also positions them as a reputable choice for first brand interaction.